-Hot Tip: Singapore Airlines premium economy cash fares can often be significantly less than business, and can then be upgraded to business class at a reasonable miles price.
+Hot Tip: Singapore Airlines premium economy cash fares can often be significantly less than business, and can then be upgraded to business class at a reasonable miles cost.

 Miles and Cash

 The KrisFlyer miles and cash option is almost always a poor value.
-A mile is valued at 0.7 cents/point, much lower than booking cash tickets using credit card points (which are usually 1 cent/point at minimum).
+A mile is valued at 0.7 cents per point, much lower than booking cash tickets using credit card points (which are usually 1 cent per point at minimum).